 You can configure the fee as a Fixed cost + Percentage cost calculation (only a single value can be defined for each).
 If you pay tiered rates, or different rates for different card types, we cannot cover those situations precisely and you would need to choose representative cost values for the calculation.
 For example:

-If your Surcharge Settings are configured above what you pay, then your bidders will be charged too much for the surcharge, but that extra amount will be included in your deposit (we don't benefit from it).
+If your Processor Fee settings are configured above what you pay, your bidders will be charged too much for the credit card fees although that extra amount will be included in your deposit.
+Auctria does not benefit from it.

-If you issue a Credit Card Refund via the refund link from the bidder ACTIVITY tab, all what happens with the fees associated with that charge will depend on when you opened your account.
+If you issue a Credit Card Refund via the refund link from the bidder Activity tab, the fees for that charge will be handled based on when your Stripe account was opened.

-- If your Stripe account was opened before September 14, 2017, the Stripe fees are also refunded so there is no net cost.
+- If your Stripe account opened before September 14, 2017, the Stripe fees are also refunded, so there is no net cost.

-- If your Stripe account was opened after September 14, 2017, your Stripe fees will not be refunded when a charge is refunded.
+- If your Stripe account opened after September 14, 2017, your Stripe fees will not be refunded when a charge is refunded.

-- If you are using Authorize.Net, please contact your merchant account provider in regards to their refund policies.
+- If you are using Authorize.Net, please contact your merchant account provider regarding their refund policies.